Pediatric Gastroenterology & Nutrition

 Why Choose Golisano Children's Hospital?

-We have specialized expertise in areas such as complex endoscopic procedures, modern medication therapies and weight management in children.
+We have specialized expertise in areas such as endoscopic procedures, modern medication therapies and weight management in children.
 We combine experience with compassion and support to ensure your child gets the best possible care.

 - Expertise: Our pediatric gastroenterologists have extensive training in both pediatrics and gastroenterology, which allows them to offer comprehensive GI care for children.
 Many of our physicians also participate in research and clinical trials, including the international consortium ImproveCareNow, that help move the field forward.